geodeepak/Seismolive/Doing-a-new-ObsPy-release.md

 ### Make Sure Tests Pass for the Release Candidate Zipball

 Any testing of the Release Candidate should be done installing the sdist zipball.
+Test results for one specific version can be summarized here: http://tests.obspy.org/?version=1.1.0rc6

+After going through all the testing outlined below:
+ - If some tests still fail, add commits and make a new release candidate and start testing again.
+ - If all tests pass, congratulations!
+You made it through the release cycle alive!

 ##### Check that tests work locally, also running all network tests